open-contracting/standard/docs/guidance/map/milestones.md

 The contract implementation milestones block is used to describe:
   * Any events related to the delivery of the contract, for example, the agreed date by which goods will be delivered.

-The nature of the milestone is indicated by the [milestone type codelist](../../schema/codelists.md#milestone-type), for example, to distinguish between milestones that relate to bid submission and others that relate to contract implementation.
+The nature of a milestone is indicated by the [milestone type codelist](../../schema/codelists.md#milestone-type), for example, a milestone representing a draft bid submission deadline would use the 'procurement' code, whilst a milestone representing the date by which goods are to be provided would use the 'delivery' code.

 At the point of contract signature, a comparison between `tender/milestones` and `contract/implementation/milestones` with a `milestone/type` of 'delivery' or 'reporting' should reveal how the negotiated contract differs from what was set out at tender time.